Time to show your creativity! Some diggers even set up makeshift stand for their belongings.

 Further out on the edge of the bay, a family was flying kite.
 I heard that Shui Hau Bay is a haven for kiteboarding too but tough luck, no kiteboarders was in action today.

-Shui Hau Bay is a natural choice for flying kites.
+Thanks to the easterly wind, Shui Hau Bay is a natural choice for flying kites.

 The bay’s shallow and flat-to-choppy waters